Louis Dennis: Hayes & Yeading United (loan)

 In November 2013, Dennis joined Conference South side Hayes & Yeading United on a one-month loan deal.
 He made his debut for United in the 2–1 FA Trophy win over Bognor Regis Town.
 His league debut came a week later against Weston-super-Mare in a 2–1 home defeat.
 His third and final game for Hayes came in a 2–1 home defeat to Ebbsfleet United.

 Bromley

 Dennis then joined Bromley on 12 February 2014.
 He made his debut in a 3–2 away defeat to Dorchester Town, scoring after coming on as a second-half substitute.

 Portsmouth

 On 23 May 2018, Dennis joined Portsmouth on a free transfer, signing a two-year deal.
 Portsmouth manager Kenny Jackett described Dennis as 'an exciting player with a lot of talent', however never managed to utilize the skill in his dominantly reoccurring squad.

-EFL Trophy player of the round Jan 2019

 Leyton Orient

 On 1 August 2019, Dennis joined League Two side Leyton Orient for an undisclosed fee.
-He scored his first goal for Orient in a 2-2 draw with Exeter City on 14 September 2019.
+He scored his first goal for Orient in a 2–2 draw with Exeter City on 14 September 2019.

+Bromley

+In August 2021, Dennis returned to National League side Bromley following his departure from Leyton Orient.

+The 2023–24 season saw Bromley promoted to the English Football League for the first time in the club's history, Dennis featuring in the play-off final as they defeated Solihull Moors on penalties.
+On 24 June 2024, he signed a new contract.

+On 19 May 2025, the club announced he would be released in June when his contract expired.